 What I love about the book is that there is a huge emphasis on having a strong “why”, which is something I have always advocated myself, and that it can be adapted to any area of your life.
 It is written primarily for businesses, but also includes plenty of examples of other ways in which you can incorporate a 12 week year into your home and personal life.

 Create a plan and stay accountable

-Consider writing your own version of a 12 week year to see how much you can accomplish with what is left of 2019:
+Consider writing your own version of a 12 week year to see how much you can accomplish with what is left of this year: